Sienci-Labs/Resources/lmmk2/lmk2-add-ons/lmk2-48-extension-kit.md

 ![](/_images/_lmmk2/_add-ons/_48-ext-kit/lmk2_48extkit__4664.jpg){.aligncenter .size-medium}

-At this point, you’ll want to transfer the two Y-axis rail assemblies and XZ-gantry assembly onto your larger MDF waste board since the soon-to-be 48x30” machine likely will not fit on your existing wasteboard anymore.
+At this point, you'll want to transfer the two Y-axis rail assemblies and XZ-gantry assembly onto your larger MDF waste board since the soon-to-be 48x30" machine likely will not fit on your existing wasteboard anymore.

 ### Y-axis gantry disassembly